rozek/postman-collection-for-voltcloud/README.md

 ### Requests for Developers ###

 Many of the operations described below may be performed using the VoltCloud dashboard.
-From time to time, however, it may be useful to bypass the dashboard (e.g., for automated application deployment) or to implement a server that needs access to the key-value store associated with an application and its customers
+From time to time, however, it may be useful to bypass the dashboard (e.g., for automated application deployment outside of AppStudio) or to implement a server that needs access to the key-value store associated with an application and its customers

 #### Login ####